Pete-Sekesan/kanban-ui/README.md

 Again, unfortunately, I could not complete all of the required checkpoints.
 MongoDB and a drag and drop react application were both entirely new concepts for myself, so I had to spend some time learning both.
 After it became apparent that I was running out of time, I decided to focus on the one section that I had some control over, which was the front end.

 As much as it may not seem like it based on the final product, I did enjoy this assignment.
 MongoDB and DnD interfaces are both incredibly popular and it was fun, albeit nerve-racking and frustrating at times.
 But it's all about always learning new things.
-I plan to take up both of these technologies and hope ti implement something tangible with them in the future.
+I plan to take up both of these technologies and hope to implement something tangible with them in the future.
 I hope that can also be a future with Pensieve.

 ## Video Demo